Zemasterkrom/zemasterkrom/RESPONSIVE.md

 **Theoretically, this is the correct workflow.**

-However, this approach requires omitting the `viewBox` attribute on the root `<svg>`, because **defining a `viewBox` forces the entire graphic to scale proportionally** in width and height relative to its parent container — but our goal is to **allow the slices to position naturally along the responsive x-axis**.
+However, this approach requires omitting the `viewBox` attribute on the root `<svg>`, because **defining a root `viewBox` forces the entire graphic to scale proportionally** in width and height relative to its parent container — but our goal is to **allow the slices to position naturally along the responsive x-axis**.

 While some browsers such as Chromium (Blink) and Safari (WebKit) handle this **"no viewBox scenario"** correctly, **Firefox (Gecko) is stricter**.

-Implementing this workflow in **Firefox** causes the intrinsic coordinate system to become **confused about the actual size of the composed
-SVG**, since there is no `viewBox`.
-As a result, **Firefox miscalculates how the composed SVG should be rendered** and **stretches or distorts the entire SVG image instead of applying the 3-slice scaling**.
+Implementing this workflow in **Firefox** causes the intrinsic coordinate system to become **confused about the actual size of the composed SVG**, since there is no `viewBox`.
+As a result, **Firefox miscalculates how the composite SVG should be rendered** and **stretches or distorts the entire SVG image instead of applying the 3-slice scaling**.

 This makes the approach incompatible with **Firefox (Gecko)**, and therefore **unsuitable for GitHub**, which must render consistently across all major browser engines.

 ### ✅ Solution